not-kennethreitz/dream-python/sintrastes/ideas.md

 Algebraic Data Types
 ====================

-While oftentimes Python's classes in built in data types get by, I think that Python would be enriched with the addition of a nice syntax for algebraic data types.
+While oftentimes Python's classes and built in data types get by, I think that Python would be enriched with the addition of a nice syntax for algebraic data types.

 This new syntax might look somewhat like this: